 - Computer Assisted Personal Interview: This is a one-on-one interview technique where the interviewer enters all the collected data directly into a laptop or any other similar device.
 The processing time is reduced and also the interviewers don’t have to carry physical questionnaires and merely enter the answers in the laptop.

-Steps of Quantitative Data Analysis:
+Steps to conduct Quantitative Data Analysis

 - Mean- An average of values for a specific variable